izanmubarak/Cryptora/README.md

 - **Browse the latest cryptocurrency news.** Read and share the 10 latest headlines from Coindesk.com.
 - **View the rankings.** See the top cryptocurrencies and their prices at any given moment, sorted by market capitalization.

+## Using Cryptora

+Using Cryptora is super simple.
+In any Telegram chat, simply type `@CryptoraBot` and then any of the commands below - you do not need to add the bot to any group chat.
+You will receive the requested information in-line, and you can tap on a result to share it with your chat if you wish.
+You can also create a new private chat with Cryptora if you'd like to interact with it separately.

 ## Supported Commands

 In a Telegram chat, type `@CryptoraBot` and then any of these commands to use Cryptora: